- Pain in the lower back around the beltline

 Support for Hip, Buttock, and Low Back Pain Related To The Gluteus Muscles

 The Cramer E6 Groin Hip Spica is a full hip wrap and provides support for hip, buttock, groin and thigh pain and injuries.
 The wrap is made to fit high up on the thigh and wraps around the hip with an abdomen band that will hold the wrap in place.
 The brace is pliable neoprene which provides warmth and making it comfortable to wear.
 Recommended by Physical Therapists and athletic trainers for high thigh and groin injuries.
 Consider this brace if your pain is in the buttocks, hip, groin, and upper thigh area.

 Trigger Point Self Treatment For Gluteus Medius Hip, Buttock, Leg and Low Back Pain

-Do you know that muscle ‘knots’ in the gluteus medius muscle can cause pain throughout the hips, buttocks, legs and low back?
+Do you know that muscle 'knots' and other dysfunction in the gluteus medius muscle can cause pain throughout the hips, buttocks, legs and low back?

 If you are interested in treating back pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
-He also provides stretching and strengthening exercises for each muscle.
-If you suffer with unresolved back, hip, buttock, and leg pain I highly recommend this book.
+If you suffer from unresolved back, hip, buttock, and leg pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
-Relieving trigger points in the glute muscles have helped many people reduce or even resolve their low back, buttock and hip pain issues.
+Relieving trigger points in the glute muscles have helped many people reduce or even resolve their low back, buttock, and hip pain issues.
 This book is a must-have for anyone interested in finding the cause and treating muscle pain.